If you like birdwatching, Tambopata is the perfect paradise

 $550.00 / from

-One of the most impressive sights is at the renowned macaw clay lick (collpas de guacamayos), where hundreds of macaws, including the red-and-green macaw (Ara chloropterus), the blue-and-yellow macaw (Ara ararauna), and the scarlet macaw (Ara macao), gather at dawn to feed on mineral-rich clay.
-This natural behavior is vital not only for their digestive health but also provides an unforgettable visual and auditory spectacle.
+This protected environment boasts rich natural resources and well-preserved ecosystems.
+It is a unique space to enjoy nature, with plants, animals, and breathtaking views.
+This area has abundant biodiversity and is well-preserved.
+It is a unique and beautiful place for sustainable tourism.
+One of the most remarkable natural spectacles takes place at the well-known macaw clay licks, where a large number of birds, including species such as the red-and-green macaw (Ara chloropterus), the blue-and-yellow macaw (Ara ararauna), and the scarlet macaw (Ara macao), gather to feed on the mineral-rich clays.
+This natural behavior is essential for their digestive health and constitutes a memorable visual and auditory spectacle.

-The most emblematic species that can be observed include:
+Among the most emblematic species that can be observed are:

-• Macaws, parrots, and parakeets: These colorful, noisy, social birds are the vibrant soul of the jungle.
+- Macaws, parrots, and parakeets: Colorful, noisy, and social, they are the vibrant soul of the rainforest, contrasting with the verdant landscape.

-• Harpy Eagle: The most powerful bird in the Americas.
-Difficult to see, but possible in primary forests.
+- Harpy eagle: The most powerful eagle in the Americas, difficult to spot but possible in primary forests.

-• Amazonian and barn owls: Nocturnal and spotted during guided excursions.
+- Amazonian owls and barn owls: Nocturnal, sighted on guided excursions.

-• Toucans and Aracaris: With their huge, multicolored beaks, they are easy to spot by their song and flight among the treetops.
+- Toucans and aracaris: With enormous multicolored beaks, they are easy to spot by their calls and flight through the treetops.

-• Hoatzin (Opisthocomus hoazin): This prehistoric bird inhabits swampy areas such as Lake Sandoval.
+- Hoatzin (Opisthocomus hoazin): A prehistoric bird that inhabits swampy areas such as Lake Sandoval.

-• Kingfishers, herons, ibises, and cormorants: common in rivers and lakes in the area.
+- Kingfishers, herons, ibises, and cormorants: Common in the area's rivers and lakes.

-• Tanagers, honeycreepers, and hummingbirds: These small jewels bring color to every corner of the forest.
+- Tanagers, honeycreepers, and hummingbirds: Tiny jewels of the foliage that add color to every corner of the forest.

-Visitors can enjoy guided walks, boat trips, and visits to observation towers in the heart of the jungle where they can see different species in their natural environment.
-Tambopata is undoubtedly a world-class birdwatching destination, appealing to both experienced observers and travelers seeking to connect with the beauty and freedom of the winged world.
+Visitors have the opportunity to participate in various activities, such as guided hikes, boat trips, and visits to observation towers deep in the rainforest, where they can appreciate the different species in their natural habitat.
+Tambopata undoubtedly stands as a world-class destination for birdwatching, both for experienced observers and for travelers who yearn to connect with the beauty and freedom of the winged world.

 Overview